Call for Submissions // Press Play

 - A list of relevant visual arts, digital media, or digital humanities courses you’ve attended.

-- Up to 3 examples of past work in creative, digital humanities, or other fields.
+- Up to 3 examples of previous visual works in creative, digital humanities, or other fields.
 The jury will only accept links to online work (YouTube, Vimeo, GoogleDrive etc).
 This may include your own artwork, blogs, or course projects.
+If it’s a group project, please be very clear what your role was.

-- List the categories (animation, sound design, 2D art, art-based or digital research) you are comfortable working in beginning with the strongest.
+- List the disciplines you work in (animation, sound design, visual art[2D,3D, digital and traditional] , art-based or digital research) beginning with the strongest.

-- Links to your social media or portfolio url. (optional)
+- Links to your social media and/or portfolio url.

 - Contact information including full name, email, phone number and address.